Bread: Flour, water, yeast from Cuba, salt, sugar and flavor oils.

 Tourism is Cuba's third largest source of foreign currency, behind the two dominant industries of sugar and tobacco.
 The number of visitors so far in 2016 jumped 13.5 percent over the year to 1.5 million tourists.
 However, the hunt for novelty in Cuba doesn’t conceal its disquieting poverty and struggles: lack of regulation on sex work, ungovernable black markets and creaky infrastructure.
 Everyday in Havana, we inevitably enjoyed the material comforts like all the other tourists while investigating the power relations of the nation as the artists.

-The final presentation is a participatory dining experience with the audience.
 Freshly baked bread is served.
 Each audience member is invited to break the bread, bite, chew and swallow.
 The hints of unpleasant taste and smell do not drive the diners away immediately.
-The bread’s subtle, odd flavor makes one not so much sick as disquieted, just as the warm and sensual Havana nights do.
+The bread’s subtle, odd flavor reminds everyone the warm and sensual nights in Havana.

 A short encounter in Havana: